nhatuan84/Arduino-KalmanFilter/README.md

 Based on https://github.com/simondlevy/TinyEKF

-This is a matrix version of Kalman Filter for Arduino.
+This is a matrix version of Kalman Filter for ESP8266/ESP32/MCUs.

-This can be applied for Arduino, ESP8266/ESP32/MCUs.
+It can be applied to Arduino, ESP8266/ESP32/MCUs.

 There are 3 files that you need to include in your project (ESP8266/ESP32/MCUs):